domeniconappo/smfr/README.md

 Table migrations (i.e. new columns) will be automatically added by CQLAlchemy.
 **_Note: New columns are added by CQLAlchemy but you have to manually drop or alter types of existing columns using cqlsh._**

-From host, use cqlsh on docker container to connect to DB: `docker exec -it cassandra cqlsh`
+From host, use cqlsh on docker container to connect to DB: `docker exec -it cassandrasmfr cqlsh`

 ### Troubleshooting